Collapse of turbulence in optimised curved pipe flow: Abstract

 \section{Abstract}

 Turbulence-induced friction is a significant contributor to energy consumption in the fluid-transport and piping industries.
-Here, we describe a passive approach to suppress turbulence and reduce friction: we show that a local increase in streamwise flow curvature, combined with changing the circular cross-section to an oval, relaminarizes turbulent flow in curved pipes.
-We exemplify this effect in a \(180^{\circ}\) bend at \(Re_D=10000\) and \(20000\), well above the linear stability limit.
+Here, we describe a passive approach to suppress turbulence and reduce friction: we show that a local increase in streamwise flow curvature, combined with changing the circular cross section to an oval, relaminarises turbulent flow in curved pipes.
+We exemplify this effect in a \(180^{\circ}\) bend at \(Re_D=10,000\) and \(20,000\) (based on bulk velocity \(U_B\) and pipe diameter \(D\)), well above the limit for sustained turbulence in straight pipes and the linear stability limit in \(180^{\circ}\) bends.
 Curvature inhibits streamwise Reynolds stresses, and cross-sectional modifications weaken the unstable secondary flow, together disrupting the near-wall regeneration cycle and collapsing turbulence.
 Simulations and experiments confirm that these geometric modifications suppress turbulence and reduce pressure loss by 53\% and 36\% compared to the baseline \(180^{\circ}\) bend and a fully developed straight pipe of equal length, respectively.
-The results establish a passive, mechanism-based route to relaminarization in curved pipes with implications for energy-efficient control in other wall-bounded flows with curvature.
+The results establish a passive, mechanism-based route to relaminarisation in curved pipes with implications for energy-efficient control in other wall-bounded flows with curvature.